 There are many types of events that can cause localized disruptions to transportation systems caused by a variety of hazards for which there is a strong body of available research.
 Depending on the severity of the event(s) and impacts, the State, Tribal, Territory, Local (STTL), and/or Federal authorities may declare and emergency or a disaster.
 At times, a single or multiple events can be of such severity, scale, and distribution that they cause concurrent, widespread damage and disruption to surface transportation systems across one or more regions.
-This aggregation of incidents that causes regionwide or multi-region disruption is the subject of NCHRP 08-107 applied research.
-The Report and the applied research's primary deliverable, the Guidebook, deliver information, recommendations, and tools to promote organizational agility and successfully deliver a large portfolio of surface transportation projects through the nexus of administrative procedures and controls, including procurement and contracting strategies.
+This aggregation of incidents that causes regionwide or multi-region disruption is the subject of this applied research, and the Guidebook is the culmination of this applied research, NCHRP 08-107.
+It provides information, recommendations, and tools to promote organizational agility and successfully deliver a large portfolio of surface transportation projects through the nexus of administrative procedures and controls, including procurement and contracting strategies.

-1.1 Applied Research Objective
+1.1 Guidebook Objective

-The Report presents findings of applied research, NCHRP 08-107, and its primary deliverable, the Guidebook.
-These center around the needs of transportation professionals who are charged with effectively implementing administrative systems that facilitate robust readiness, rapid response, and resilient recovery of surface transportation infrastructure when faced with the unique demands of concurrent, regional emergencies.
+This Guidebook is the culmination of applied research, NCHRP 08-107, which centers around the needs of transportation professionals (also referred to as Guidebook users) who are charged with effectively implementing administrative systems that facilitate robust readiness, rapid response, and resilient recovery of surface transportation infrastructure when faced with the unique demands of concurrent, regional emergencies.

-The research contemplates the most effective administrative strategies to quickly and safely get surface transportation assets back in service and resiliently restored in alignment with project/corridor prioritization objectives despite complex and dynamic post-disaster conditions.
+The Guidebook contemplates the most effective administrative strategies to quickly and safely get surface transportation assets back in service and resiliently restored in alignment with project/corridor prioritization objectives despite complex and dynamic post-disaster conditions.